 But the benefits of the v6.0 New Features well outweigh any initial complications of upgrading.

 Quite true!
 The online Help suggests it should be possible simply to align columns of matrices as you would with a table – but it doesn't behave like that in practice.According to "help", I am supposed to be able to set column alignment of matrices.

 Using "insert matrix " comand I can see the column alignment option, but it is inactive (pale colour) and can't be selected.

 If you don't live in the UK you wouldn't be expected to know... but the place name Slough – home to Mars, BlackBerry, McAfee, Computer Associates, PictureTel and Compusys and O2 – rhymes with how, now and cow.There was an old woman of Slough

 I'm sure she'll get over it though.

 This software is way too good to keep to yourself!
-Why not tell your friends...let us know if you no longer wish to remain on our mailing list.
+Why not tell your friends...We usually send this mailing to our users every couple of months or so.
+Please just let us know if you no longer wish to remain on our mailing list.